|AVERAGE COST OF BATHROOM PROJECT

 Ask yourself Questions

 We recommend that you begin planning for your tile needs near the beginning of your remodel, before other things are installed that could limit your tile choices and design.
 Order time for tile can be anywhere from 2-8 weeks.
-(Clay Squared to Infinity handmade tile is complete in about 3-4 weeks.)
 You will also want to make sure that you have your tile when your tile installer is scheduled, unless you are installing the tile yourself.

 DIY vs. Architect or Designer